This Spaghetti Meat Sauce is made with no added sugar for a low carb, keto friendly recipe that’s perfectly at home on pasta or pizza.

 Using Canned Tomatoes

-When you’re spending a lot of days, weeks and months at home, sheltering in place, you may not be able to go out and get fresh tomatoes.
+Depending on the time of year and the time of your last grocery trip, you may not be able to go out and get fresh tomatoes.
 Here’s your chance to use up some of those canned tomatoes in your pantry.

 I’ve used a large can of whole, peeled tomatoes because these San Marzano canned tomatoes are really the best.
 Since they’re whole, I gave them a chop first.
 You can use canned chopped tomatoes, if you prefer.

-Bay leaf can be used to enhance the flavor of many dishes, including this one, if you like.
-When adding a dry bay leaf or two, add an additional ½ cup water to make sure you have enough water.
+Bay leaf can be used to enhance the flavor of spaghetti meat sauce.
+When adding a bay leaf or two, add an additional ½ cup water to make sure you have enough water.
 Remove the bay leaf before serving.

-This meat sauce will only last 3-4 days in the refrigerator so you’ll want to make sure to eat it quickly or freeze it.
-It can last up to about six months in the freezer.
+This recipe will only last 3-4 days in the refrigerator and up to about six months in the freezer.